-Foundations are the base structural support system for your entire home.
-They are the embedded interface between the home and the earth.
+The basic structural support system for any home is its foundation.
+It is the the embedded interface between the home and the earth.

-In the US, foundations are made of steel reinforced concrete.
-There are basically two kinds of concrete foundations for homes, stem-wall and slab.
+Contractors in the US, build foundations (or footings) for homes with steel reinforced concrete.
+There are basically two kinds of concrete footings for homes, stem-wall and slab.
 Modifications to these basic types are made to provide additional strength and support when needed such as drilled piers, retaining walls, post-stressed slabs, fiber reinforced cement.

 In order to do all this, engineers need to know about the composition of soils beneath the proposed building as well as other information such as flood zones, fire hazards, seismic fault lines, water tables, slip and slide history and weather patterns.
 Next time you see one, hug a structural engineer!

-Slab foundations are flat layers of concrete with thickened edges to support the walls above.
+Slab footings are flat layers of concrete with thickened edges to support the walls above.
 Slab foundations are built directly on the ground and there is no access to the underside.

 Stem wall foundations have an inverted T shaped concrete perimeter with wood or metal framing elevated and spanning over the ground forming a “crawlspace.”